barbazul/1kfa/mod_guide_gm.md

 ## Villains (aka "Bosses", aka "The Big Bad")

-A villian or arch-enemy is not necessary, but can be a very useful tool.
+A villain or arch-enemy is not necessary, but can be a very useful tool.
 Having one "mastermind" behind all the badness in an adventure creates a very focused point of attention when the characters make decisions about what to do next.

 Villains have desires.
-Usually a desire is fundamentally simple, but a story is interesting (and provides more interaction options for the players) if the *means to acheive* the desire is *complicated*.
+Usually a desire is fundamentally simple, but a story is interesting (and provides more interaction options for the players) if the *means to achieve* the desire is *complicated*.

 Voldemort wants *control*, but doesn't run for office, instead he hides 7 horcruxes behind monsters and puzzles, then buries himself as a parasite